GOP Congressman Defending Privacy Vote: 'Nobody's Got To Use The Internet'

 Etc etc etc...

+The ISP having your browsing data is the LEAST of your worries, since they have not sold anything before these rules, and the rules they struck down were not even in place.

+The real people who sell your data to advertisers would be doing so without anything to do with your ISP - Google/Facebook/Amazon etc. If you want to do something without THEM knowing, well good luck I say - or do not do it on the internet (or with a credit card).

 Congressman F. James Sensenbrenner Jr. is a moron.
-(Score:2)
+(Score:5, Insightful)

 And I Won't Follow Your Laws (Score:2)